boldsuck/haveno-docs/docs/haveno-ui/DirectBindTor.md

 That was all to configure a HiddenService for our Haveno app in Whonix.

-### 3. Haveno Download & Install Haveno on Whonix-Workstation
+### 3. Download & Install Haveno on Whonix-Workstation

 1. Download the latest version of the .deb & .sig version of Haveno-reto (now renamed RetoSwap) from https://github.com/retoaccess1/haveno-reto/releases/ or https://RetoSwap.com <br>
 (eg: for RetoSwap v1.0.18, download https://github.com/retoaccess1/haveno-reto/releases/download/v1.0.18/haveno-linux-deb.zip & https://github.com/retoaccess1/haveno-reto/releases/download/v1.0.18/haveno-linux-deb.zip.sig).<br>